A Recipe Inspired by East African Cuisine

 A meat, eggs and rice recipe inspired by East African cuisine

-In addition to breakfast, eggs can be incorporated with the ingredients for delicious hot lunch and dinner recipes.
+In East Africa, in addition to breakfast, eggs can be incorporated with the food ingredients for delicious hot lunch and dinner recipes.
+Ethiopia is an example of one of the countries in East Africa where eggs might be used in the lunch and dinner recipes.

 Here is a meat, eggs and rice recipe that comes from inspiration through trying cuisine from many different countries.
 While I place East African in the title, there are also influences from North Africa and the Middle East in this recipe.
 Namely, it involves the use of whole hard boiled eggs in meat dishes.